emqx/emqx-coap/README.md

 emqttd_coap
 ===========

-CoAP Gateway for The EMQTT Broker
+CoAP Gateway for The EMQ Broker

 Configure Plugin
 ----------------